Redesign With Prima Transfers are The Bomb!

 This post contains affiliate links.
 If you click on a link and make a purchase I will receive a small commission at no extra cost to you!
 I appreciate your support so that I can deliver more helpful content to you!

 Prima Transfers Can Be Applied to A Variety of Surfaces

-The uses for these transfers seem to be endless.
-While most people are using these transfers on furniture, they can also be applied to glass, lamp shades, metal, walls, and even fabric.
+There are so many ways to apply Redesign with Prima transfers to add character and charm to your home.
+The possibilities seem endless.
+While most people apply these transfers to furniture, they work on glass, lamp shades, metal, walls, and even fabric.
 Some people have even applied them to their kitchen appliances such as Kitchen Aid Mixers.
 How cool and unique is that?

 Example of a transfer on fabric: https://www.redesignwithprima.com/blog/2018/8/3/4ia47nmkaweu86c2ee18g5zh36o1pw.

 Here is a transfer applied to a mixer: https://www.instagram.com/p/B0jAO4ngVdt/

 Here is the wooden frame madeover using paint and a transfer

 These transfers offer so many ways to customize your furniture and decor!Application!

 In this post you can see where I placed Redesign With Prima Peacock Dreams transfers on a painted upholstered chair.
 This was a whimsical colorful makeover and a bit out of my comfort zone, since I’m usually more of neutral girl, but I did learn that these transfers stick great on upholstery!